How to Make the Best Pancakes from Scratch

 Step 7: Wait…and Flip

 See those bubbles forming on top of the pancakes?
 Wait about 30 seconds, or after bubbles start to break, before flipping.
+Bonus: before you flip them, learn how to flip a pancake the correct way.

 Pro tip: Don’t fiddle with the pancakes!
 You’ll knock the air out that keeps them fluffy.